 Hike the Kaiki Walk

-This trail around Granite Island is a 3.3km loop, or if you prefer to shorten it, there is a path over the middle of the island that can cut the walk in half.
+This Granite Island walk is a 3.3km loop trail, or if you prefer to shorten it, there is a path over the middle of the island that can cut the walk in half.
 You will be able to compare the relative calm of the waters on the Victor Harbor side of the island to the rougher waves on the sea side, where there is nothing between here and Antarctica.
 Even on sunny, calm days, the power of the ocean here is palpable.

 You will also be able to spot many of the different granite rock formations that the island is renowned for.